BehavioralSignalTechnologies/oliver_api/README.md

 ## 📌 Introduction

-This small repo demonstrates how to use the [Oliver API](https://oliver.behavioralsignals.com) to send speech data and retrieve predictions related to emotions and behaviors.
+This repo demonstrates how to use the [Oliver API](https://oliver.behavioralsignals.com) to send speech data and retrieve predictions related to emotions and behaviors using Python code.

-Oliver API offers predictions related to:
+[Oliver API](https://oliver.behavioralsignals.com) offers predictions related to:
  - speech emotions and behaviors
  - speech2text transcriptions
  - speech deep fake detections (i.e. if an utterance is a deep fake or bonafide audio)